makrai/notes/peters18-deep-contextlized-wd-reprs-naacl.md

 # 1 Introduction

 * Pre-trained word representations (Mikolov+ 2013; Pennington+ 2014)
+* we
-* each token is assigned a representation that is a function of the entire input sentence.
-We use vectors derived from a bidirectional LSTM that is trained with a coupled language model (LM) objective ...
-ELMo (Embeddings from Language Models) representations.
-Unlike
+  * each token representation is a function of the entire input sentence.
+We
+  * vectors derived from a bidirectional LSTM trained with a coupled LM objtive
+  * ELMo (Embeddings from Language Models) representations
-* previous approaches for ... contextualized word vectors [are not deep] (Peters+ 2017; McCann+ 2017)
+* previous approaches for contextualized word vectors [are not deep] (Peters+ 2017; McCann+ 2017)
-* we learn a linear combination of the vectors stacked above each input word for each end task, which markedly improves performance over just using the top LSTM layer
+* we learn a linear combination of the vectors stacked above each input word for each end task, which
+  * markedly improves performance over just using the top LSTM layer
 * Using intrinsic evaluations, we show that the
   * higher-level LSTM states
   capture context-dependent aspects of word meaning (e.g., they can be used